 If you run a blogging challenge where you reblog posts from participants, consider adding links to those posts in your blog post or in a new blog post rather than reblogging them.
 Blogger Terri Webster Schrandt does this in her Sunday Stills photography challenge.

-If you’re unsure any contenet in a blog post you want to share are not free to download or use, don’t reblog the post.
+If you’re unsure that any content in a blog post you want to share is not free to download or use, don’t reblog the post.

 Don’t think that what happened to Deborah won’t happen to you.
 It can!

 If you believe you may have reblogged posts that have images or photos that are copyrighted or not free to download and use, delete the posts immediately.

 After deleting posts, remember to remove any images and photos that appeared on the reblog from your WordPress media library, as deleting the post does not delete them.

 Remember that copyright laws can also apply to lyrics, artwork, drawings and text.